Innocent-Traitor/Daifugo-/NOTES.md

 Things Left To Do:
-AI does the thing it's supposed to
+AI get assigned their rank at the end of round
 Trading at the beginning of the round

 Bugs:
-Sometimes if there are two jokers, only one gets moved over to the top of the hand and the other is at the bottom <- Maybe Fixed
+Sometimes if there are two jokers, only one gets moved over to the top of the hand and the other is at the bottom If 2 or more cards are played together, and it becomes the players turn, it will highlight cards of higher ranking, even if you don't have enough to play that card
+AI does not try to play as many of the same card if they are starting the turn